retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 The light flashes and Marle disappears.

-Just when you throught
+Just when you throught you had no friends, Lucca appears.

+Walk around and talk to everyone to figure out your next move.

+## W poszukiwaniu katedry
+Something weird is going on in the cathedral.
+Talk to the sisters.
+The sisters ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MzE1NjgwOCwtODQyMTA5MzgwLC0yMT
+eyJoaXN0b3J5IjpbMTExMjE4MzQyNSwtODQyMTA5MzgwLC0yMT
 M0MjY4NTksMTQ0NDg1MzU5MCwtMTU4NjQ1NjAzMCwtOTk3MjE0
 MzAxLDEzNDM3MDE5MjAsLTIwODI4MjQwMzcsLTE3NzMyOTkxNC
 wxOTgzMDU2OTMyXX0=